Insights from #illumination2 / Beyond words: purpose and culture

 Culture and purpose are integral to a company’s long-term value creation story and have been moved to the top of the corporate agenda in part due to corporate governance reform and amendments to requirements for strategic reports.
 Businesses that fail to grasp the importance of culture are likely to be stung by poor performance and will struggle to achieve strategic goals.
 To avoid this pitfall, business leadership must ensure that they get the ‘tone at the top’ right to create an environment where, at every level, people act according to the business culture and beliefs.

-And if you’d like to find out how you can uncover your purpose and better integrate culture within your annual report, simply contact [email protected] for some guidance and support.
+If you’d like to find out how you can uncover your purpose and better integrate culture within your annual report, simply contact [email protected] for some guidance and support.

 Share this post: